holgerbrandl/kalasim/docs/userguide/docs/component.md

 * `DATA` - The component is non of the _active_ states above.
 Components without a `process` definition are always in this state.

 A component's status is automatically tracked in the status level monitor `component.statusMonitor`.
-Thus, it possible to check how long a component has been in passive state with
+Thus, it possible to check how long a component has been in a particuar state with

 ```kotlin
 val passiveDuration = component.statusMonitor[ComponentState.PASSIVE]